WeedenA/5630_FinalProject/README.md

 preProcess.py: combines averages of multiple scalability trials for algorithms, outputs final average to file -DATA

-teamCompTest.py: Shows results of team composition aggregative scoring against fresh test data -AGG

-teamCompTrain.py: Trains the network to identify and assign team composition scores based on character selections -AGG

-tree.py: Single-runs decision tree trials, and performs complete scalability trial, outputs results to be used by display -ALGO
+decisionTree.py: Single-runs decision tree trials, and performs complete scalability trial, outputs results to be used by display -ALGO

 txtToParquet.py: Simply converts test files to parquets, used in exchanging data between team members -DATA

-vector.py: Single-runs SVM trials, and performs complete scalability trial, outputs results to be used by display -ALGO
+SVM.py: Single-runs SVM trials, and performs complete scalability trial, outputs results to be used by display -ALGO

 The commands related to feature weighting and aggregative scoring (AGG/DATA) were mostly used in the initial phases of data-review and the tweaking of scoring calculations.
 These commands must only be called once at product initialization in order to populate weighted lists of features for aggregative scoring, and to clean the dataset for method use.